Disclaimers: See Chapter 1

 "The Agora!"
-Lyceus was displeased, but he didn't want his older sibling to see that.
+Lyceus was displeased, but he didn't want his older sibling to see.
 "Good.
 I wanted to take more of a role in the administration of the Realm anyway.
 What better way than dishing out the law to rule breakers."

-Xena arose to her feet, and Lyceus acknowledged that she was shifting into full Conqueror mode.
-"It is now that cronus deems you to play some part in government, commencing today.
-So go back to your chambers, take that vest off, put some armor on with a sword and prepare to go to the Agora.
-I'm sure you are not informed about how to deal with every crime committed by criminality, so General Nale of the First army will accompany you."
+"You think that's it?
+Dealing with citizens that disobey the rules of the Realm?
+I stand corrected; you truly aren't cognizant of the responsibilities you appertain as Prince."
+Xena arose to her feet, and Lyceus acknowledged she was shifting into full Conqueror mode.
+"It is now that Cronus deems you to play some part in government, commencing today.
+Go back to your chambers, take that vest off, put some armor on, arm yourself with a sword, and prepare to go to the Agora.
+I'm sure you are not informed about how to deal with every crime committed by criminality, so General Nale of the First Army will accompany you."

 Prince Lyceus was disquieted.

 On his way out his sister's chambers, he gave a false smile.
 "Thanks for conferring me a helper, but for the record, it was unnecessary."

-Because of the task the Lord of the Realm commanded, one word erupted out of his mouth silently.
+Because of the task the Lord of the Realm commanded, one word silently erupted out of his mouth, "Shit."

-"After the god of Helios, Apollo was proclaimed the victor over the minor god, Faunus, Midas refused to acknowledge the winner, because the sight of Apollo's golden aura, and lyre put him in mind of his foolery years before.
-The Lord of Helios and music wouldn't leave such dull ears unpunished, so at a word from him, Midas ears were transformed into elongated furry ones.
-Now every musician could see clearly that he had the hearing of an ass."
-Ri said, making the children and teens burst in laughter with applause.
+"After Apollo, the god of Helios, was professed the victor over the minor god Faunus, Midas refused to recognize the winner, because the sight of Apollo's golden aura and lyre put him in mind of his foolery years before.
+The Lord of Helios and music wouldn't leave such dull ears unpunished.
+So at a word from him, Midas' ears were transformed into elongated furry ones.
+Now every musician could clearly see he had the hearing of an ass."
+Ri recited.

 The class began laughing again.

-"Turn you into an ass!" the whole class shouted in merriment.
+"Turn you into an ass!"
+The whole class shouted in merriment.